 Most people are honest, but it is a sad fact that con artists will prey on charities.
 Indeed, cons will often take advantage of the trusting nature of volunteers to commit fraud and other crimes.
 You can protect yourself and the reputation of your group with a few easy steps:

 As a volunteer leader, it is your responsibility to protect your group.
 Be a skeptic and ask the tough questions.
-Call the CIC (703) 684-5307 or your local Better Business Bureau (www.bbb.org) and seek out accurate information on the Internet, especially if a potential fundraiser seems too good to be true.
+Contact CIC or your local Better Business Bureau (www.bbb.org) and seek out accurate information on the Internet, especially if a potential fundraiser seems too good to be true.